-Good content marketing can attract customers by delivering exactly what they want to consume.
+Good content marketing can attract customers and drive brand awareness.

 Content marketing is the creation and distribution of useful, relevant content to attract and engage your brand’s target audience.
 Often, it signifies expertise in a particular area and helps promote brand awareness.
 Consumers want to feel connected to a brand that aligns with their identity.
 By putting effort into producing content that serves a purpose to existing and potential customers, delivering valuable advice can develop and nurture relationships.